 The core of the FACES mission is based on local sustainability.
 In-country partnerships are essential to what we do.
-We are fortunate to have excellent colleagues both locally in the Pacific Northwest, and internationally in South America.
+We are fortunate to have excellent colleagues both locally in the Pacific Northwest, and internationally in Peru, South America.
 These organizations unite to bring the best medical care possible to the most isolated families of Peru.

 Cafe Femenino – The Cafe Femenino Coffee Project is a social program for women coffee-producers in rural communities all around the world.
 They work in Bolivia, Columbia, Dominican Republic, Guatemala, Mexico, Peru and Rwanda to empower women and build social support systems that improve the economy and health of the coffee communities.